grahamhay/rpi3-led-blink/README.md

-# Led Blink using embedded elixir on a Raspberry 3
+# Led Blink using embedded Elixir on a Raspberry 3

 ## Hardware